Infinite Banking Glossary of Terms

 2. Family Bank

-Another similar term is family bank.
+Another similar term is family bank or private family banking.
 This means that same thing as Be Your Own Bank.
 It is simply referring to the fact that a family can gain control of their wealth building and cash flow through the infinite banking concept and whole term policies.

 There are a number of other names for this, such as: bank on yourself, circle of wealth, and the perpetual wealth system.

 As you can see, one of the key benefits of the infinite banking system is that if you need to take out a loan or leverage cashflow—either for emergencies or for an opportunity—you can do so at any point.